Jet Reconstruction with Mamba Networks in Collider Events: The network performance

 \section{The network performance}

-The model's performance was evaluated on a dedicated test dataset comprising 1000 events for each of the 16 previously detailed SM processes.
-This dataset was generated using the same simulation pipeline as the training data, including the identical \texttt{MadGraph5\_aMC@NLO} configurations for decays and parton-level $p_T$ cuts, as well as the same \texttt{Pythia8} setup for showering and hadronization.
+The performance of the trained model is evaluated on the test set described in Section II.A.
 For evaluation, all data augmentations, specifically the random azimuthal shifts, were disabled to ensure reproducible and unbiased performance metrics.